Gomaink/sa-memory/README.md

 # SA Memory

-Este é um projeto simples desenvolvido por diversão e para testar conhecimentos.
-Consiste em um programa que lê informações do jogo GTA: San Andreas em execução.
+This is a simple project developed for fun and to test knowledge.
+It consists of a program that reads information from the game GTA: San Andreas while it's running.

-O programa conta com funções que retornam:
+The program features functions that return:

-- Vida/Máximo de vida
+- Health/Maximum health
-- Colete
+- Armor
-- Dinheiro
+- Money
-- Arma atual
+- Current weapon
-- Nível de procurado
+- Wanted level
-- Estado do jogador (Em um veículo ou a pé)
+- Player state (In a vehicle or on foot)
-- Localização (X, Y, Z e/ou Bairro)
+- Location (X, Y, Z and/or District)

-## Compilação e Execução
+## Compilation and Execution
-- Clone este repositório para o seu sistema local.
+- Clone this repository to your local system.

-- Certifique-se de que a versão do GTA: San Andreas é a 1.0 e que está em execução.
+- Ensure that the version of GTA: San Andreas is 1.0 and it is running.

-- Abra um terminal na pasta do projeto.
+- Open a terminal in the project folder.

-- Compile o código usando um compilador C/C++ compatível.
-Por exemplo, com o GCC:
+- Compile the code using a compatible C/C++ compiler.
+For example, with GCC:

 `gcc -o src/main src/main.c src/process_utils.c src/memory_utils.c src/addresses.c src/zones.c src/player_properties.c src/weapons.c src/vehicles.c -lpsapi`

-- Execute o programa compilado:
+- Execute the compiled program:

 `./src/main.exe`

-## Documentação dos endereços de memória
+## Memory addresses documentation

-Gostaria de deixar os créditos ao site <a href="https://gtamods.com/wiki/Memory_Addresses_(SA)">gtamods</a>, que foi por onde encontrei os endereços de memória do GTA.
+I'd like to give credits to the website <a href="https://gtamods.com/wiki/Memory_Addresses_(SA)">gtamods</a>, where I found the memory addresses for GTA.